 2013 January - Talks involving President Mugabe and Prime Minister Morgan Tsvangirai reach a deal over a new draft constitution.

 2013 March - New constitution approved by an overwhelming majority in a referendum.
-Future presidents will be limited to two five-year terms, elections will be held later in the year.
+Future presidents will be limited to two five-year terms.